Introduction

 Under the current proposals, the main implications for providers are likely to include:

 • Meeting and evidencing the National Supported Housing Standards.
-The proposed standards are: Person-centred support; Empowerment; Environment; Staff and safeguarding; Local need; Responsible person; Statement of purpose.
+The standards are: Person-centred support; Empowerment; Environment; Staff and safeguarding; Local need; and Statement of purpose.
 Good quality services should be able to meet these standards, although this may bring an increased administrative burden.

-• The cost of becoming licenced, although for some services this may be offset by the Supported Housing Licence replacing the need for an HMO licence.
+• The cost of becoming licenced, although for some services this may be offset by the Supported Housing Licence replacing the need for an HMO licence, although it is not yet clear if this will be the case.

 • The interaction with other regulatory regimes: